-Honolulu – KULEANA, the Hawaiian mystery and thriller is being held over in selected theaters for the sixth week.
+Honolulu – KULEANA, the Hawaiian mystery and culture thriller is being held over in selected theaters for the sixth week.

 Set in 1971, it is a story about a disabled Vietnam veteran who is having compounded problems.
 His life is a mess and he is toxic to everyone that surrounds him.
 He slowly rediscovers the Hawaiian warrior within himself so as to protect his family and defend their land.